mabdinur/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 #### Create Controller Interceptor

 Add the class below to wrap all requests to the SecondServiceController in a span.
-This class will call the preHandle method before the RestController is entered and the postHandle method after a response is created.
+This class will call the preHandle method before the REST controller is entered and the postHandle method after a response is created.

 The preHandle method starts a span for each request.
-The postHandle method closes the span and adds the span context to the response header.
 This implementation is shown below:

 ```java